arthurosipyan/Other/QlikSense_Setup.md

 ## Additional Notes

+- The data will obviously need to be polished, but the concept shows that we can bring multiple data sets together with the correct logic and data flow
 - Qlik Sense can be "buggy" and unresponsive at times, which is usually fixed with restarting the application
 - Qlik Sense can run in the browser (http://localhost:4848/hub/my/work)
 - Some other tutorials and resources to better understand Qlik Sense's capabilities: